opentox/opentox.github.com/_posts/2012-08-09-install-opentox-development-environment.md

 # Installation

-Installation (`development` at the point of writing this = 08/2014) tested with Debian 7.6 (wheezy), kernel 3.2.0-4-amd64.
+Installation (`development` at the point of writing this = 08/2014) tested with Debian 7.6 (wheezy), kernel 3.2.0-4-amd64, GNOME 3.4.2.
 Installer available at [github](https://github.com/opentox/install).

 Check you can run "sudo" commands (e.g. `sudo ls`), which is required for base packages.
 Install git: